vmware-archive/purser/README.md

 ## Features

-Purser with it's robust CLI and UI capabilities provides a set of features including, but not limited to the list below.
+Purser with its robust CLI and UI capabilities provides a set of features including, but not limited to the list below.

  - Capability to provide visibility into the following aspects of the K8s cluster
     - workload cost associated with the native/custom resources